Skip to main content

 Lift

-This metric tell you how many percentage the version B increase on your objective rate compared to version A. Ideally, you want to see a positive left.
+This metric tells you what percentage version B increases on your objective rate compared to version A. Ideally, you want to see a positive increase.

 Confidence

-This metric tell you how confident you are to the result.
-If your confidence is higher than confidence level, than the result is result trustworthy and the decision can be made from the conclusion.
+This metric indicates your level of confidence in the result.
+If your confidence is higher than the confidence level, then the result is trustworthy, and the decision can be made based on the conclusion.

 P-value

-This metric is generate from the T test of the hypothesis.
+This metric is generated from the T-test of the hypothesis.
 The lower the value, the more significant the result is.
 Read more here.

 Conclusion